DecisiveAI/mdai-docs/src/install/local/install.md

 - __Semi-automatic Install__ - I want to install all system dependencies myself to be aware of and manage the MDAI requirements alongside my other software requirements.

-- __Automated Install__ - I want the fastest method for installation possible, so I can skip ahead to testing out the engine!
+- __Automated Install__ - I want the fastest method for installation possible, so I can skip ahead to testing out the nucleus!
 I'm not worried about how the system dependencies impact my other development environments.

 ### Choose your adventure: